Utharushan/minishell-42/README.md

 TODO :

-gérer les ; dans le parsing
+norminette and leak verifs in parsing